-Property Acquisition: At September 30, 2016, the CRA had contracts for the purchase of redevelopment property for a total of \$250,000.
+Contracts for Sale of Properties: At September 30, 2017, the CRA had entered into contracts for the sale of properties with a carrying value of \$410,171

 Grants: Amounts received by the CRA from grantor agencies are subject to audit and adjustment by those agencies.
 Any disallowed claims, including amounts already received, might constitute a liability of the CRA for return of those funds.